spiderspace/about/README.md

 > TODO

-This tiny app will prototype how Spiderspace can embed arbitrary websites with iframes, and set up two-way privacy-respecting communication. (it's not yet implemented) The next feature to implement will likely be sending a message to the host window (if one exists) to request a particular rendered width and height.
+This repo will also prototype how Spiderspace can embed arbitrary websites with iframes, and set up two-way privacy-respecting communication. (it's not yet implemented) The next feature to implement will likely be sending a message to the host window (if one exists) to request a particular rendered width and height.
 The host can choose to ignore this request.